Captain Blood

 Bob Morlock, a failed programmer, finds himself thrust into the video game he created.
 He takes the place of his hero, Captain Blood, in command of a spaceship.
 From there, things take off: Bob decides to travel the galaxy in search of his missing clones to … er … cure his Parkinson’s.
 Any questions?

-If you want to dive into all the intricacies of the story, I suggest you check out the dedicated article about Captain Blood on Grospixels and download the Atari ST version.
+If you want to dive into all the intricacies of the story, I suggest you check out the dedicated article about Captain Blood on Grospixels or Oldies but Goodies, and download the Atari ST version.

 Apparently, it’s better.
 Tss…